 Diving offshore fishing plugs are used when trolling in deep water for species such as king mackerel, tuna, grouper, dolphinfish (mahi mahi), and wahoo.
 Many of these offshore plugs are reflective holographic hardbaits with large plastic lips that enable them to reach depths of 20 or 40 feet.
 They are usually made with heavy-duty steel hooks and that can hold up to aggressive strikes from large saltwater game fish.

-Learn more about saltwater tackle and knots in our next section.
+Learn more about what saltwater tackle and knots to use in our next section.